DFE-Digital/login.dfe.ui-toolkit/README.md

     npm run build

 It will only compile and will not add sourcemaps as these files are then released to prod.

-NOTE: we are currently migrating the styles to the latest GDS and we are keeping both versions running in parallel.
-The dist folder will contain current files and a subfolder gds-upgrade where the latest version will sit temporarily.
-The src folder will be split into the two versions: pre-gds and gds-upgrade.